 Chef Laird's Sausage Rolls

-To make this ahead, you can leave the unbaked sausage rolls, wrapped in plastic, in the fridge overnight.
-You can also freeze unbaked sausage rolls for up to three months, but it will take about 15 minutes longer to bake from frozen.
+- Freeze: Unbaked sausage rolls will keep for up to three months, but it will take about 15 minutes longer to bake from frozen.
+(Great option for those travelling potlucks.)

 Makes: 6-8, 1-inch pieces